erahhal/openconnect-pulse-launcher/README.md

 It can also be used on Nix using the included flake.nix file.

-Add the following to your flake.nix:
+Add the following to the `inputs` section of your flake.nix:

 ```
-    openconnect-pulse-launcher.url = "path:flakes/openconnect-pulse-launcher";
+    openconnect-pulse-launcher.url = "github:erahhal/openconnect-pulse-launcher";
 ```

 And add the following package somewhere in your config: